samiux/samiux.github.io/pmkid.md

 - [TP-Link Archer T4UHP AC1300 USB Adapter](https://www.tp-link.com/us/home-networking/usb-adapter/archer-t4uhp/)
 - All tested clients are in AC mode with WPA2
+- TP-Link Deco X20 is set to WPA2 only

 The attack will be carry out on Kali Linux 2020.1a and you are required to install the following packages.